hjonasson/modmate/README.md

-# 🕵️ Modmate.
+# 🕵️ ModMate.
 An assistant for forum moderation.

 ## What is it?

-Modmate is a tool designed to assist forum moderators in flagging comments and responding to their authors.
+ModMate is a tool designed to assist forum moderators in flagging comments and responding to their authors.
 It leverages Google's Gemini to both flag comments and customise the moderator's responses.
 It is built with TypeScript, ExpressJS, TypeChat, and Vite.

 ## Setup and usage

-To install Modmate:
+To install ModMate:

 1. Clone the repository.
 2. Create [`.env`](.env) and add you Gemini API key there as `VITE_API_KEY=yourkey` (generate it [here](https://makersuite.google.com/app/apikey))